amitaysoffer/fund-explorer-page/README.md

 ## Technical Notes

 - Some funds don't have managers.
 I wasn't sure if I should add managers or not.
 Again, I didn't want to overcomplicate the design.
 I was told that I can "Feel free to add more managers," but by doing so, I might break parts of the design, like the region of each manager.
 So I decided to leave some funds without a manager, just as the design shows.
-- I did not have your fonts, so there is a big discrepancy there.
+- I did not have the fonts that appear in the design, so there is a discrepancy there.